WheteThunger/EnginePartsDurability/README.md

 ## Uninstallation

-This is an amazing plugin with basically no performance impact, so you obviously will never want to uninstall this, but if you do, simply set the multiplier back to `0.5`, reload the plugin to apply the multiplier to all existing car engines, then unload/delete the plugin.
+To uninstall, set the multiplier to `0.5`, reload the plugin to apply the multiplier to all existing car engines, then unload/delete the plugin.
 Not necessary if you are wiping your server.